murillo-daisy-wm/Shopping-Cart-Project/README.md

 **Students will use HTML, CSS and Javascript to create a fully functioning and attractive website with the following pages:**

-Home page
+Home page-
-About
+About-
-Contact info
+Contact info-
-Products page
+Products page-
 Shopping cart
 Checkout
-Frequently Asked Questions
+Frequently Asked Questions-
 Personal Profile

 **Build a simple one page product list that has no fewer than 9 (a 3 by 3 image table), products and prices.**